Naqada I

 The Naqada I culture, originally called the Amratian culture, was the first Pre-dynastic archaeological culture of prehistoric Egypt, centering on Upper Egypt.
 Depending on the sources, it lasted approximately from 3,750 to 3,500 BC, from c.
 4,000/3,900 to c.
 3,600 BC, or from 4,000 to 3,500 BC.
 It corresponds to the original Flinders Petrie "Sequence Dates" SD 31–37.

-All Nadaqa I sites are located in Upper Egypt, ranging from Matmar in the north, to Kubaniya and Khor Bahan in the south.
+All Naqada I sites are located in Upper Egypt, ranging from Matmar in the north, to Kubaniya and Khor Bahan in the south.
 The Amratian/ Naqada I culture is broadly similar to the previous Badarian culture, and may to some extent be considered as a later variation, characterized with more diversity in the types of graves, and therefore the appearance of a level of social hierarchy.

 Overview

 The Amratian culture is named after the archaeological site of el-Amrah, located around 120 km south of Badari in Upper Egypt.
 El-Amrah was the first site where this culture group was found without being mingled with the later Gerzeh culture (Naqada II).
-However, this period is better attested at the Nagada site, thus it also is referred to as the Naqada I culture.
+However, this period is better attested at the Naqada site, thus it also is referred to as the Naqada I culture.

-Naqada I site are only known from the area of Upper Egypt, with sites ranging from Badari in the north to a few sites in Aswan in Lower Nubia.
+Naqada I sites are only known from the area of Upper Egypt, with sites ranging from Badari in the north to a few sites in Aswan in Lower Nubia.